High risk populations for falls

 • Reporting abnormal readings.

-• Asking the patient/reporting dizziness.
+• Asking the patient if they are dizzy/reporting dizziness.

 • Using a stepped approach when mobilising.